MKastek/GCP-ACE-exam/app-engine.md

 - HTTP request header for cookie named `GOOGAPPUID` with hash value
 - Hash value determines instance to route traffic too

+### gcloud command
+To deploy your app, you can use the following command:
+`gcloud app deploy app.yml`
+with optional parameters:
+- `--version` to specify a custom version ID
+- `--project` to specify the project ID to use for this app
+- `--no-promote` to deploy the app without routing traffic to it

+You can stop serving versions using the `gcloud app versions stop` command:
+`gcloud app versions stop v1`